 The composer himself wrote: “In the Orthodox Church, the Lament of the Mother of God is normally sung on Holy and Great Friday.
 In its full length it lasts about half and hour, and it is intoned by the Priest or Bishop while the people venerate the Epitaphios (or Shroud of the Dead Christ), which is in the centre of the church and decorated with flowers.
 The Lament must be sung with an ikon-like stillness and great purity.
 It grows in intensity as it climbs in tessitura, but without anything sudden or remotely melodramatic.
 For the Orthodox Church there is never the sense of absolute desolation felt by the Western Church on Good Friday.
 Hence the cry of the Mother of God ‘Dost thou change my grief to gladness by thy Resurrection?’, followed by the full forces: ‘Rise O God, and judge the earth.’”

-This essay in our series of “Timeless Essays” was first published here in April 2015.
+This essay was first published here in April 2015.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s note: The featured image is “Entry into Jerusalem” (1620) by Pedro Orrente, courtesy of Wikimedia Commons.
+The featured image is “Entry into Jerusalem” (c.
+1620) by Pedro Orrente, and is in the public domain, courtesy of Wikimedia Commons.